HydroModPy/HydroModPy/docs/source/theory/notation.rst

      - Its zero is the intersection of two curves, not the minimum of a distance.
 The signed residual travels separately, because a root search needs its sign.
+   * - ``J_signed``
+     - ``D_so - D_os``, the residual the root search drives to zero
+     - m
+     - Positive means an excess of simulated stream, negative a deficit.
+It travels in the trial components and never in the cost, so picking the best trial by lowest cost gives the one closest to zero rather than the most negative one.
    * - ``Doptim``
      - ``(D_so + D_os) / 2``
      - m